-Taliesin West is one of eight in a group Frank Lloyd Wright buildings added to UNESCO World Heritage List
+Taliesin West is one of eight in a group of Frank Lloyd Wright buildings added to UNESCO's World Heritage List.

 On Sunday, June 7, 2019, UNESCO inscribed Taliesin West in Scottsdale, AZ as one in a group of eight masterworks by architect Frank Lloyd Wright as a World Heritage Site.

 The group of eight, entitled “The 20th-Century Architecture of Frank Lloyd Wright,” is the first World Heritage listing for the United States in the field of modern architecture.